etendosoftware/docs/compiled_docs.md

 In this section teaches you how to use the PDF utilities (download and preview) in a Etendo subapp.

 !!! info
     This tutorial requires an already functional subapp.
-If you don't have the environment, please follow the steps in [Getting Started in the Etendo Mobile section](/developer-guide/etendo-mobile/getting-started/){target="_blank"}.
+If you don't have the environment, please follow the steps in [Getting Started]](/developer-guide/etendo-mobile/getting-started/){target="_blank"} in the Etendo Mobile section.

 ###### Setup